Dram Shop: Where is the liability?

 An over-served drunk patron gets into an argument in the bar that escalates into his or her outburst of anger.
-In the process the drunk patron hits another patron with a beer bottle causing the loss of an eye.
-This case goes to a jury and the jury in instructed to access fault, if any, to the victim patron, the over-served patron, and the bar.
-Most juries would likely put most of the fault on the drunk patron and some of the fault on the bar for over-serving.
-They may put some fault on the victim if the victim could have done more to have avoided the situation.
+In the process, the drunk patron hits another patron with a beer bottle causing the loss of an eye.
+This case goes to a jury and the jury is instructed to access fault, if any, to the victim patron, the over-served patron, and the bar.
+Most juries would likely put most of the fault on the drunk patron and some of the

 The victim’s damages are $1,000,000 and the jury says the drunk patron is 75% at fault and the bar is 25% at fault.